freza/salt/README.txt

-  Most of the crypto is performed directly on scheduler threads without visible side effects (aside from allocation of result terms) and without performing any system calls.
+  Most of the crypto is performed directly on scheduler threads without visible side effects (aside from allocation of result terms) and without performing any system or library calls (outside libsodium).
 Upper bound on execution latency is imposed indirectly by limiting input block sizes throughout.

   This is not considered to be a problematic decision as it is likely that networking applications will likewise prefer to limit maximum PDU size, and